LaytonGB/AutomaticWildShape/README.md

 1) Make sure the beast has a <b>player-uploaded</b> default token.
 2) Make sure you're using a filled out Roll20 D&D 5e Character Sheet.
-3) ???

 If its not working with a default SRD monster sheet & blank <b>player-uploaded</b> default token then something has gone wrong.
 Hit me up in the API thread or at the link below.
+If you're sure the issue isn't something you're doing, open an issue on this GitHub Repository.

 -----